hackersoc/Talks/README.md

-# Talks
-Presentations made by ITB members or public figures.
+## Abstract
+Here you will find various talks presented by ITB students and staff or public figures during the academic year.

+## License
+The work is released under the MIT license, unless otherwise specified by individual author(s).